 with the ignition on, the clutch should be disengaged - the clutch actuator pushrod is pushed outwards

-with the engine running, the clutch should be disengaged - the clutch actuator is pushed outwards. (same as ignition on - just a different photo angle)
+with the engine running, the clutch should be disengaged - the clutch actuator is pushed outwards. (same as ignition on and whether it is in gear or not)

 Neil Gibson tells us that: Most breakdown technicians in yellow vans (AA) carry the software to reset the adaption parameters for your clutch providing it's within limits.